-If you are a Pearson Vue tester, testing will reopen on May 11, 2020 on a limited basis on the Daytona Beach Campus Only.
+If you are a Pearson Vue tester, testing has resumed on a limited basis.
+Please check Pearson Vue for test availability.
 If your test can be scheduled in sections (GK, FTCE, GED, Cosmetology, etc.), we strongly recommend trying to schedule 1 section at a time.
 Availability is extremely limited for large blocks of time, testers have more availability if they schedule their test in sections.
 Please check your registration for information about campus requirements prior to testing.

-If you are a new dual enrollment student, please keep checking the dual enrollment website for any updates.
-Again, thank you for your patience and understanding.
+If you are a new or continuing dual enrollment student, please keep checking the dual enrollment website for any updates.

 PERT and TABE - students who need to take the PERT or TABE placement test (and are not new dual enrollment students) for class registration, please contact Academic Advising at firstname.lastname@example.org or 386-506-3661, they will help you get registered for classes without taking the placement test at this time.